olanipekundesmond0/google-cybersecurity-portfolio/README.md

-# DNS Outage Incident Report — Network Traffic Analysis
+# DNS Outage Incident Report, Network Traffic Analysis

 ## Overview
 This repository documents a hands-on cybersecurity incident analysis exercise.
 It walks through diagnosing a website outage using `tcpdump` packet capture data, tracing the failure back to a DNS service issue on the client's domain server.